-Wearables, defined as electronic devices worn directly on the body or integrated into clothing or accessories, serve as versatile solutions [@godfrey2018z], gathering data like location, movements, and vital signs [@cheng2017underlying].
+Wearables, defined as electronic devices worn directly on the body or integrated into clothing or accessories, serve as versatile data collection solutions [@godfrey2018z], gathering data like location, movements, and vital signs [@cheng2017underlying].
 Fitness trackers, a popular wearable technology [@park2020user], provide data on physical activity and cardiovascular parameters such as HR, supporting personalized fitness goals [@nuss2021effects] and stress management [@hao2018chrv].
 Their affordability and ease of use have contributed to their widespread use in healthcare, entertainment, and fitness [sinha2019taxonomy].
-But also in education, fitness trackers offer added benefits for formal and informal learning environments for both students and teachers [@de2017towards].
-Yet, few studies focused on their significance for teachers.
-However, unlike clinical devices, fitness trackers could offer continuous and less intrusive data collection such as heart rate (HR) over time [@godfrey2018z], aligning with the increasing popularity and acceptance of wearables among the general population [@peng2022acceptance].
-Furthermore, in contrast to self-report questionnaires on stress [@chaplain2008; @liu2020] that are prone to biases like social desirability [@razavi2001self] or recall errors [@van2016accuracy], ambulatory assessment methods [@trull2013ambulatory; @wettstein2020ambulatory] like HR measurements can overcome these limitations by offering objective insights into teachers’ stress levels, e.g., by monitoring teachers’ HR without disrupting teaching [@donker2018; @runge2020].
+Also in education, fitness trackers offer benefits for formal and informal learning environments for both students and teachers [@de2017towards].
+Fitness trackers offer ubiquitous, low-cost, and unintrusive data collection [@godfrey2018z], and their use aligs with the increasing popularity and acceptance of wearables among the general population [@peng2022acceptance].
+In contrast to self-report questionnaires on stress [@chaplain2008; @liu2020] that are prone to biases like social desirability [@razavi2001self] or recall errors [@van2016accuracy], ambulatory assessment methods [@trull2013ambulatory; @wettstein2020ambulatory] offer objective insights into teachers’ stress levels, e.g., by monitoring teachers’ physiological stress markers without disrupting teaching [@donker2018; @runge2020].

-One important health parameter assessed by nearly all wrist-worn fitness trackers is HR [@scalise2018wearables].
+One important health parameter assessed by nearly all wrist-worn fitness trackers is heart rate (HR) [@scalise2018wearables].
 HR indicates the number of heartbeats within one minute and is typically expressed as beats per minute (BPM) [@berntson2007cardiovascular; @hottenrott2007].
 At rest, the average HR of adults typically ranges between 60 and 80 BPM [@sammito2015guideline].
 HR can be detected and measured in different ways using sensors, for example, based on electrocardiogram (ECG) or photoplethysmography (PPG) [@mukhopadhyay2017wearable].
-While ECG sensors offer precise measurements by detecting the heart’s electrical activity, their intrusive nature and requirement for direct skin contact may limit their suitability [@kranjec2014non], particularly in educational settings.
+While ECG sensors offer precise measurements by detecting the heart’s electrical activity, their intrusive nature and requirement of direct skin contact may limit their suitability [@kranjec2014non], particularly in educational settings.
 On the other hand, PPG is another uncomplicated and inexpensive technique to measure HR, commonly found in most fitness trackers [@castaneda2018review].
 This optical method assesses HR by flashing green or red lights to measure changes in blood volume [@allen2007photoplethysmography].

 Physiologically, HR is regulated and influenced on short-time intervals by the sympathetic and the parasympathetic nervous system [@pham2021].
 An increase in the activity of the sympathetic system results in HR being speeded up (“fight or flight”) [@taelman2009influence].
 In contrast, increased activity of the parasympathetic has the effect of slowing down the HR (“rest and digest”) [@battipaglia2015].
 Stress or mental and physical strain are factors that directly influence HR and lead to an increase in it [@custodis2014heart].
 They represent an important physical and emotional stress indicator, as an increased workload is associated with increased HR [@sachs2014].
 Therefore, an increase in HR can be regarded as an indicator of increasing stress, and a decrease as an indicator of decreasing stress [@kyriacou1978].
-Thus, fitness trackers offer a cheap and unobtrusive way of monitoring a wearer’s stress level.
+Thus, fitness trackers offer a low-cost, and unobtrusive way of monitoring a wearer’s stress level in many different settings.

 ## Teacher stress

-The teaching profession is one of the most stressful professions compared to other occupational groups, facing a variety of stressors during everyday work [@smith2000; @herman2020; @schult2014belastet].
-According to @kyriacou1978, teacher stress can be defined as a negative affective response, often accompanied by physiological changes such as increased HR, triggered by job-related demands, and perceived as threatening to one’s self-esteem or well-being.
+The teaching profession is one of the most stressful professions; teachers face c a variety of stressors during everyday work [@smith2000; @herman2020; @schult2014belastet].
+According to @kyriacou1978, teacher stress can be defined as a negative affective response, typically accompanied by physiological changes such as increased HR, triggered by job-related demands, and perceived as threatening to one’s self-esteem or well-being.
 Coping mechanisms help to reduce the perceived threat.